0Reab/CTF_maker/README.md

 `.\.venv\scripts\activate.bat`
 `python main.py`

-The main() function demonstrates the capabilities of the project, including:

-Prompting the user for input and checking the correctness of the answers.
-Printing messages with a delay between each character.
-Running a shell command that opens a new command prompt window.
-Opening a web browser to a specified URL.
-Displaying an image.

 # Customization
 You can customize this project by adding your own questions, adjusting the delay for the slow_print() function, or extending the existing functionality with additional features.